AnthonMS/DiscOllama/README.md

 ## Features

 - Ollama LLM server integration: The bot uses Ollama to process and generate responses based on user input and past interactions.
+- Nginx for secure reverse proxy to Ollama

 ## Developer's Notes